scawful/yaze/docs/message-passing.md

 ## Overview

 yaze includes a message passing and notification system as part of its core library.
-This system allows different parts of your application to communicate through messages, enabling a loosely coupled architecture that enhances modularity, maintainability, and scalability.
-The system supports advanced features such as message filtering, dynamic method binding, swizzling, and reflection, making it highly dynamic and adaptable for complex applications, including those requiring plugin or extension systems.
+Supports message filtering, dynamic method binding, swizzling, and reflection.
+This message system was inspired by Objective-C and Cocoa's message passing system.
+It aims to overcome some of the difficulties with handling events in ImGui.

+This system is currently in development and most of the content here was generated using ChatGPT to help me organize my thoughts.
+I will be updating this document as I continue to develop the system.

 ### Key Components